 Advances in technology have allowed us to communicate with people all over the world, virtually whenever we want.
 And now, there are many platforms out there to help you achieve this: phone calls, emails, text messages, video chats, and much more.
 Unfortunately, some of these methods of communication can be very expensive.
 But what if there was a communication platform that combined all of these features, but needed only a connection to the Internet to function.
 That’s what WeChat is.

-WeChat is a communication platform that uses the Internet to allow you to interact with your contacts, through instant messages, voice calls, video calls, voice recordings, file sharing, and social media posting.
-It operates for free, and makes for simple, easy-to-use connection to your contacts, all over the world.
+WeChat is an online communication platform that allows you to interact with your contacts through instant messages, voice calls, video calls, voice recordings, file sharing, and social media.
+It operates for free, and makes for simple, easy-to-use connection to your contacts, all over the world!

 You can choose from sending instant messages and chatting, to recording a voice message, or having voice or video calls with your contacts.
 You can also easily update your status and location so people know what you’re doing, share contact information, use the “Sight” feature to share what you’re seeing now, or the “Favorites” feature to share your favorite messages or moments you’ve had on WeChat.

-With WeChat, there’s no limit to how many messages you send, or how much you can talk.
-Because you only need a connection to the Internet to use it, WeChat is a great alternative to modern phone plans which can be expensive – especially if you like to talk to loved ones outside of the country you live in.
+There’s no limit to how many messages you send, or how much you can talk.
+Because you only need a connection to the Internet to use it, it is a great alternative to modern phone plans which can be expensive – especially if you like to talk to loved ones outside of the country you live in.
 Save on long distance charges and unnecessary fees, and go with an Internet-based communication platform like WeChat instead.

 To learn more about these functions or add contacts to WeChat, be sure to check out our tutorial on how to use WeChat.